 Issue Screening

-Use the following instructions and Figure 1 to determine if (1) a construction issue has significance to warrant further analysis and/or documentation; (2) a finding has a construction component aspect; (3) the type of finding, and (4) if the violation should be cited or non-cited.
+Use the following instructions and Figure 1 to determine if (1) a construction issue has significance to warrant further analysis and/or documentation; (2) a finding has a construction cross-cutting component aspect; (3) the type of finding, and (4) if the violation should be cited or non-cited.

 Section 1-1.
 Screen for Violation of Regulatory Requirements